Jeep unveils its 1st electric SUVs for North America, Europe

 DETROIT (AP) — Jeep will start selling two fully electric SUVs in North America and another one in Europe over the next two years.

 The new EVs, Jeep’s first, are part of the Stellantis brand’s plans to convert half of its U.S. sales and all of its European sales to battery-electric vehicles by 2030.
-They’re the first for the brand, and executives promise they’ll be fully capable of off-road travel.
+They’re the first for the brand, and executives are promising that they’ll be fully capable of off-road travel.

 The new vehicles include the Jeep Recon, a four-wheel-drive midsize SUV about the size of the Jeep Wrangler and rival Ford’s gas-powered Bronco Sport.
 It will be produced at an undisclosed North American factory starting in 2024.
 No range, performance figures or prices were released.